8 Conditions That Might Cause Chills With No Fever

 - Take an iron supplement, especially if you are a vegan or vegetarian.
 Consult your doctor on what kind of supplement you can take regularly.

-Hypoglycemia is a clinical syndrome that results from low blood sugar.
-Its symptoms come on quickly and include:
+Hypoglycemia is a clinical syndrome that results from low blood sugar in people with diabetes and occasionally (but not frequently) in other people.
+Its symptoms come on quickly and can include:

-- Chills without fever - Glucose is an important source of energy for your cells.
-When your body does not have enough glucose, your central nervous system may malfunction and release a chemical called catecholamine, to help your body produce more blood sugar.
+- Chills without fever, shakiness, or jitteriness - Glucose is an important source of energy for your cells.
+When your body does not have enough glucose, your central nervous system may malfunction and release a chemical called catecholamine to help your body produce more blood sugar.
 A sudden rush of catecholamine in your body can cause uncontrollable shakes and tremors.

 - Vision problems - Low blood sugar may cause blurry or double vision because the central nervous system is not getting enough sugar for it to work properly.

-- Confusion or delirium - The brain becomes very sensitive when it lacks glucose, so you may end up become confused or unable to focus on an activity.
+- Confusion or delirium - The brain becomes very sensitive when it lacks glucose, so you may end up becoming confused or unable to focus on an activity.

 - Anxiousness - Low glucose levels cause the adrenal glands to produce epinephrine, a hormone that signals the liver to create more sugar.
 This induces an adrenaline rush, which is often followed by a bout of sudden anxiety.